dantegates/porter/docs/openapi_schemas.rst

 .. todo::

     TODO: What else do we want to say about this?
 Does openapi.py allow the user to specify by $ref?
+How should the yaml $ref work?

 Schema Validation